tchayen/triangolatte/README.md

 ### Optimizations

-**First:** rewrite ear list from list to a queue implemented on array.
-It should be rather easy and will save tons of mallocs.
+- rewrite point list to operate on static array.

-`EarCut` currently uses `O(n^2)` algorithm which does not have much space remaining for improvement.

-However, there are other obvious options for speeding up vertex traversal using some kind of z-ordering (checking close vertices first increases chance of proving that given vertex cannot be an ear and therefore makes occasion for early return).
+- use z-ordering for early returning in ear detection

 ### Making the library production grade